Vashisht-Kshitij/news-research-tool/README.md

 pip install -r requirements.txt
 ```

-Create a `.env` file in the project root:
+Create a `.env` file in the project root and add your API key.

 ### 3. Run the app